plant99/felicette/README.md

 Satellite imagery for dummies.

-### Who should use this tool?
+### What can you do with this tool?

-TL;DR: Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.
+**TL;DR**: Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.

 This tool is for a sentient being who wants to view high-res satellite imagery of earth, without digging through all the nitty gritty geospatial details of it.
 So if this is your first time trying to explore how parts of the Earth look from space, you're at the right place.